danieldelarivam/danieldelarivam.github.io/content/talks/uvic/index.md

 results to a different class of perturbations when the nearest neighbor exclusion process is performed in the collection of edge selections.
-Under a rate depending on the underlying graph, we prove that the consensus opinion of the voter model is “exclusion stable” when the dynamics above run for a short amount of time.
+Under a rate depending on the underlying graph, we prove that the consensus opinion of the voter model is exclusion stable when the dynamics above run for a short amount of time.
 This is done by analyzing the expected size of the pivotal set.